 For a beginner we suggest a single F horn since it is the most common variant and cheapest too, it doesn’t have the biggest range, but by the time you master it, you’ll know for certain if you want to upgrade or move to another instrument.

-For kids we also recommend a single F horn since the double and triple horns get increasingly heavier and more expensive.
+For kids, we also recommend a single F horn since the double and triple horns get increasingly heavier and more expensive.

-Famous players like Radek Baborak, Sarah Willis and Hermann Baumann all play double or triple horns both on F and Bb so if you’re going professional, you don’t have any excuse with one of those.
+Famous players like Radek Baborak, Sarah Willis, and Hermann Baumann all play double or triple horns both on F and Bb so if you’re going professional, you don’t have any excuse with one of those.

-It’s important to mention that you can play the instrument even with disability, like this article shows, it just takes a couple of adaptations, one to hold it and another to press the valves.
+It’s important to mention that you can play the instrument even with a disability, like this article shows, it just takes a couple of adaptations, one to hold it and another to press the valves.

 Getting it another way